 8. The House of Mirth – Edith Wharton

-Although published in 1905, just 5 years out of the 19th century, we can let a few years slide when its storyline is so captivating.
+Although published in 1905, just 5 years out of the 19th century, I can let a few years slide when its storyline is so captivating.

 The Age of Innocence was an immediate success after its publication and went on to win the Pulitzer Prize.

 It tells the intriguing story of an attractive young American woman, Ellen Olenska, trying to balance her desire for financial security through marriage with her need for a relationship based on mutual love and respect.

 This is a story of betrayal, misunderstandings, and missed opportunities.

 The novel is still widely read today, and its accessible language makes it a great work of English and American literature.

 Little Women is a coming-of-age story about the five sisters who grow up in 19th century America.
 The sisters are resourceful, determined, and moral people who learn important life lessons about courage, love, and self-sacrifice.

 The book follows the four spirited sisters as they navigate through childhood and adolescence in the civil war era of America.

 A true classic, Little Women follows Jo, Meg, Beth, and Amy.
 As they navigate life in New England, their father is away at war, and they live in financial hardship.
 Along with that, they become intrigued by the handsome young man next door.

 Little Women is a novel based on author Louisa May Alcott’s own life, and it became an immediate best-seller after its publication in 1868.
 Although in those days, only 2,000 copies were printed, and they sold out in two weeks.